San Pedro Pochutla: History

-The Pochutla area was settled by Zapotec tribes from Amatlán, Miahuatlán and Cuatlan in the 8th century.
+The Pochutla area was settled by Zapotec tribes from Amatlán, Miahuatlán and Coatlan in the 8th century.
 The settlement now known as Pochutla was founded around the same time as nearby Loxicha, Cozoaltepec and others.
 The area was part of the dominion of Tututepec.
+By the postclassic period, the main language was Pochutec, closely related to Nahuatl and named after this settlement.
+The people of Pochutla were said to have given offerings and sacrifices to the goddess Itzpapalotl and to have practiced cannibalism.

 At the time of the Spanish conquest, the Spanish town of Pochutla was founded by Pedro Molina, Isidro Salinas, Julio Diaz and others, initially with the name of Huehuetan.
 The locals were converted to Christianity and the first church was founded just south of the modern town and called San Pedro Huehuetán Laguna.
 Much of the modern city is built on what was a lakebed.
 Because of illnesses such as malaria and yellow fever, this lake was drained.
 Later in the colonial period, the name was changed to Pochutla due to the number of kapok trees in the area.

 According to tradition and archeological evidence located in the hills of Vigía, Espino and El Cometa, there were arms hidden here by pirates, who were called Pichilingües.

 In 1833, Conservative rebels led by General Valentín Canalizo fled through here as they were pursued by government troops.
 Their last battle was at the nearby Soledad Ranch in which they were destroyed by federal forces, forcing the remaining soldiers to scatter.